-To read the final report about Cradle of Creativity 2017, go here.
+To read the final report for Cradle of Creativity 2017, go here.

 This programme creates a national framework for connecting children and young people with the theatre best suited to them.
 It comprises an online catalogue for finding the best work most suited to the children and young people of our country, as well as an ongoing programme to make these connections.

 Through Theatre4Youth, we take children to the theatre and take theatre to children in creches, community halls, schools, theatres and other spaces.

 There are three Theatre4Youth full-time coordinators, each based in a different province: Western Cape, Gauteng and KZN.
 We also have part-time representatives in all other provinces.